OpenSourceAP/CrossSection/README.md

 Portfolios/Data/**
 ```

-These folders contain a ton of files and will make Git slow to a crawl or crash.
+These folders contain a ton of data and will make Git slow to a crawl or crash.